-Temperature not current while in Economy or Sleep mode - In either of these modes, the pump may be off for hours in between filter cycles.
-To view the current spa water temperature, either switch to Standard mode or turn on the pump for at least 2 minutes.
+Temperature is not current as the pump may have been off for hours in between filter cycles.
+To view the current spa water temperature, either switch to Ready mode or turn on the pump for at least 2 minutes.

 HOLD